-I enjoy allowing ideas to come from playing with materials and drawing in relation to a set theme.
+I enjoy allowing ideas to come from playing with materials, observations and drawing in relation to a specific theme.
 I love making sketchbooks and using them to help me immerse myself in an idea but also sprawling-out in a studio with post-its and large sheets of paper and letting my imagination get the better of me in order to expand what it means to be an illustrator.
 Having said this, I also enjoy the restrictions of a tight design brief and welcome this contrast in my work-life.

 Please feel free to contact me at email@example.com or 07534200025 about collaboration, future projects or any of the work that you see here.